Taka Minowa: Philippines women's U18

+Philippines women's

+Minowa was appointed as head coach of the Philippines women's national team.
+He took on the role from July 1, 2026 and is expected to guide the team in the 2026 Asian Games.

 Personal life

 Minowa is married to Jaja Santiago who was a former Philippine national volleyball team player since 2022.
 He first met Santiago in 2018 when his future wife was with Saitama Ageo Medics as a player and he was a coach with the aforementioned team.
 Santiago is also known as Sachi Minowa after she obtained her Japanese citizenship in 2024.